rachelsanders/Flask-FeatureFlags/README.md

     python setup.py install

-Flask-FeatureFlags supports Python 2.5+, although be warned that Jinja2 has dropped support for Python 2.5.
+Flask-FeatureFlags supports Python 2.5+ (but not Python 3 yet).
+Be aware that Flask dropped support for Python 2.5 in their 0.10 release and we will too in our next release.

 Docs
 ====